Indio, California: Population growth

 Beginning in the 1980s and to today, Indio grew many times its previous size.
 Along with the rest of the surrounding area, Indio became a choice for thousands of new residents per year.
-In 2018, Indio was ranked the 30th fastest-growing city in America and 8th fastest-growing city in California.

 The 2010 United States census recorded the city's population to be about 76,000 residents, though this did not account for seasonal residents.
-According to the Demographic Research Unit (DRU) of the California Department of Finance, the provisional population estimate for the City of Indio as of January 1, 2019, was 89,406.

 Economy

 Two major contributions to the local economy are year-round agriculture and tourism, although the majority of tourist activity is seasonal, between October and May.